crocandr/docker-openldap/README.md

 This is not the best solution, but works :)

-You can manage this OpenLDAP from Windows, Linux and OSX with ApacheDS Studio ( http://directory.apache.org/studio/ ), and from the CLI, of course :)
+You can manage this OpenLDAP from Windows, Linux and OSX with ApacheDS Studio ( http://directory.apache.org/studio/ ), and from the CLI and with webmin too, of course :)

 Good Luck! :)